aseekatz/AnaerobeWorkshop/README.md

 Hands-on portion of the 1-day Anaerobe microbiome workshop covered by **[Dr. Laura Cox](https://www.linkedin.com/in/lauriemcox)** (Harvard Medical School), **[Dr. Casey Theriot](https://theriotlab.org/)** (NC State University College of Veterinary Medicine), and **[Dr. Anna Seekatz](https://sites.google.com/a/umich.edu/younglab/home)** (University of Michigan Medical School).

-**_Date:_** July 11, 2016
+**_Date:_** July 9, 2018 (updated from 1st workshop on July 11, 2016)

+**_Description:_**

-**_Description:_** This portion of the workshop will give you a brief introduction to looking at 16S rRNA data output.
-While we do not have time to go over how the sequencing data is processed, several free tools are available for data processing.
-The data we will use in this workshop have been processed using the software [mothur](http://www.mothur.org/).
-A full batch file of the commands used to process the data files used to produce the data in this workshop are described in the file mbatch_anaerobe.txt.
-Another software pipeline used to process 16S rRNA data is [QIIME](http://qiime.org/).
-We encourage you to check out the documentation and tutorials available for both as a first step in your data analysis.
+This portion of the workshop will give you a brief introduction to looking at 16S rRNA data output.
+The goal of this interactive portion is to familiarize you with 16S rRNA files and types of analyses. **Part I** will cover some aspects of sequence data processing.
+While we do not have time to go over a step-by-step tutorial on how data is processed, we will look at some data files throughout the process.
+We also provide links to some of the commonly used tools to process sequencing data. **Part II** will cover some basic aspects of data analysis.
+We will use R Studio to analyze some of the processed files mentioned in Part I. We encourage you to check out the documentation and tutorials available for both as a first step in your data analysis.
 We will be looking at the files used to generate the following analyses and figures:

 - Genus-level classification of the microbial community in each sample
 - Alpha diversity within each community
 - Beta diversity between communities

+###------####

 ### Getting started